 Job requirements

-- You have comprehensive experience with youth care services, preferably as a family guardian or itinerant social worker;
+- You have plenty of experience in youth welfare, preferably as a family guardian or a peripatetic care worker.

-- You have knowledge of relevant laws and regulations, working methods and processes;
+- You have knowledge of relevant legislation and regulations, working methods and processes.

-- You have knowledge of (legal) protocols and guidelines for the implementation of measures in the context of supervision orders and juvenile probation;
+- You are familiar with the (legal) protocols and guidelines for implementing measures within the framework of supervision orders and youth rehabilitation.

-- You have adequate communication skills to maintain informational contact with (foster) parents/families, schools, external agencies and suchlike.
+- You have sufficient communication skills to maintain informative contacts with (foster) parents/families, schools, external bodies, etc.

 - An appointment in conformity with the Rechstpositiebesluit Ambtenaren BES (BES Legal Status of Civil Servants Decree);

-- We offer a salary in line with the market, initial salary scale 9 and job salary scale 10 between a minimum of $2,702.00 and a maximum of $4,114.00 per month based on a work week of 36 hours.
+- A salary in line with the market, in initial salary scale 9 and job salary scale 10 a gross monthly salary between a minimum of $3.293,- and a maximum of $4.900,- based on a work week of 36 hours.
 A pay grade based on knowledge and experience;

 - A pension plan administered by Pensioenfonds Caribisch Nederland (PCN);